TheMarlboroMan/js-engine/README.md

 /src/app contains the application files.
 /src/main.js contains the bootstrapping logic.

+# Example:

+If you host the project somewhere and navigate to the index there should be a "start" button.
+Click it and a knight will appear for your amusement.

+Using the file:// protocol is sure to make you run into problems.

 # TODO:

 - Reorganize files: have assets and src/app under "example".
 Build command will have to be modified, probably.